DOI-USGS/sfrmaker/README.md

 ##### 4a) Rerun AssignRiverElev.py
 Rerun and go through any fix\_comids until fix\_comids.txt returns an empty file.

+##### 4a) Run JoinRiverElevs.py
+Run this code after steps 2-4 such that fix\_comids.txt is empty.
+This code joins river\_elevs.dbf with river_explode.shp resulting in the file ELEV as identified in the main input file.
+This ELEV file is reruies

 ##### 5) run intersect.py